We should own the economy

 Cooperatives (Unimed in Brazil, Mondragon and Fundación Espriu in Spain, SACMI and Manutencoop in Italy; and S Group, 20 regional cooperatives in Finland)

-Sources include: International Co-operative Alliance (ICA), National Cooperative Business Association (NCBA), The National Center for Employee Ownership (NCEO), Employee Ownership Expansion Network (EOX) Co-op UK, Social Capital Partners, Transform Finance
+Sources include: Carta, Rutgers, The National Center for Employee Ownership (NCEO), Employee Ownership Expansion Network (EOX), International Co-operative Alliance (ICA), National Cooperative Business Association (NCBA), Co-op UK, Social Capital Partners, Transform Finance

 Blockchain and tokenized ownership (RealT, ARTFI, Propchain, Frac)

-Sources include: Nathan Schnieder, MEDLab, New_Public, Social Media Governance Initiative, Who Owns the Future?
+Sources include: Audrey Tang and Plurality, The UN’s Social & Solidarity Economy, Conscious Capitalism, The Purpose Economy, Nathan Schneider, MEDLab, New_Public, Social Media Governance Initiative, Who Owns the Future?

 Participatory Democracy: We should democratize economic power

-Broad-based wealth ownership isn’t just about who holds financial assets—it’s about who has a voice in shaping the economy.
-We can reinvent democracy to distribute economic influence more equitably.
+Broad-based wealth ownership isn’t just about who holds financial assets—it’s about who has the power to shape the future.
+We can reinvent democracy to distribute influence more equitably.
 A few ways I want to study:

 Governance innovation (Decentralized, stakeholder-driven decision-making like RadicalxChange)